-- for a specialist license hold a current full unrestricted licence in another Province or Territory of Canada; or
+For a specialist license, physicians must hold a current full, unrestricted licence in another province or territory of Canada.

-- for a family medicine license hold a currently full unrestricted license in another Province or Territory of Canada or be eligible for a full unrestricted license in another Province or Territory of Canada;
+For a family medicine license, physicians must currently hold a full, unrestricted license in another province or territory of Canada or be eligible for a full, unrestricted license in another province or territory of Canada.

-Candidates who met the above requirements who wish to apply for a full and unrestricted licence to practice medicine in Nunavut for the first time should visit physiciansapply.ca.
+Candidates who meet the above requirements and wish to apply for a full and unrestricted licence to practice medicine in Nunavut for the first time should visit physiciansapply.ca.

 Medical Profession Licensing Process

-- Candidates who wish to apply for full and unrestricted license to practice medicine in Nunavut for the first time must apply at physiciansapply.ca.
+1. Candidates applying for a full and unrestricted license to practice medicine in Nunavut for the first time must do so through physiciansapply.ca.

-- Once your online application is received an application package will be sent to obtain the additional documents that are required to complete registration and licensing.
-Including Certificates of Professional Conduct (CPC) from every jurisdiction where you have been licensed in Canada or internationally in the last twenty years.
+2. Once your online application is received, you will be sent an application package to obtain the additional documents required to complete registration and licensing.
+This includes Certificates of Professional Conduct (CPC) from every jurisdiction you have been licensed in Canada or internationally in the last 20 years.
 We do not require CPCs from jurisdictions where you held an education license only.

-- The Nunavut Medical Registration Committee meets every two weeks.
-The committee will review the completed application and if approved, the Registrar office for Medical Practitioners will contact you through email.
+3. The Nunavut Medical Registration Committee meets every two weeks.
+The committee will review the completed application and, if approved, the Registrar office for Medical Practitioners will contact you through email.

-- Annual licenses expire March 31st every year.
-Renewal applications will be email by January 15th of the next licensed year.
+4. Annual licenses expire every year on March 31.
+Renewal applications will be sent via email by January 15 of the next licensed year.

-- Three month and one year license expire on the date noted on your license.
+5. Three-month and one-year licenses expire on the date noted on your license.

-- If you license has expired please contact the Deputy registrar at firstname.lastname@example.org
+6. If your license has expired, please contact the Deputy registrar at firstname.lastname@example.org